-If you want to live in Spain, but don’t have an employer who hires you you still can get a Non Lucrative Visa.
+If you want to live in Spain, but don’t have an employer who hires you you still can get a non-lucrative residence visa spain.

-In this post we will explain step by step how to obtain the non lucrative visa.
+In this post we will explain step by step how to obtain the non lucrative residence visa spain.

 This residency permit will allow you to settle with your family in Spain by demonstrating the availability of sufficient economic means.

 |Description:||Spanish Residence permit to live in Spain without working or investing in the country.|